lightningnetwork/lnd/docs/recovery.md

 distinct volume/partition/drive can be found here](https://gist.github.com/alexbosworth/2c5e185aedbdac45a03655b709e255a3).

+##### Last resort manual force close

+Reserve this option as a last resort when the peer is offline and all other avenues to retrieve funds from the channel have been exhausted.
+The primary motivation for introducing this option is to provide a means of recovery, albeit with some risk, rather than losing the funds indefinitely.
+This is a very dangerous option, so it should only be used after consulting with a recovery specialist or after opening an issue to make sure!!!

+Starting with release 0.18.3 LND includes unsigned force close transaction for a channel into channel.backup file and RPCs returning channel backups.
+To generate a force close transaction from the backup file, utilize the `chantools scbforceclose` command.
+However, exercise caution as this action is perilous.
+If the channel has been updated since the backup creation, another node or a watchtower may issue a penalty transaction, seizing all funds!

 #### Using the `ExportChanBackup` RPC

 Another way to obtain SCBS for all or a target channel is via the new